 Restaurant: Brasserie Les Halles

-Georges Auguste Escoffier was a French chef, restaurateur and culinary writer who popularized and updated traditional French cooking methods.
-He is a legendary figure among chefs and gourmets, and was one of the most important leaders in the development of modern French cuisine.
+Georges Auguste Escoffier (French: [ʒɔʁʒ oɡyst ɛskɔfje]; 28 October 1847 – 12 February 1935) was a French chef, restaurateur and culinary writer who popularized and updated traditional French cooking methods.
 Much of Escoffier's technique was based on that of Marie-Antoine Carême, one of the codifiers of French haute cuisine, but Escoffier's achievement was to simplify and modernize Carême's elaborate and ornate style.
 In particular, he codified the recipes for the five mother sauces.
-Referred to by the French press as roi des cuisiniers et cuisinier des rois, Escoffier was France's preeminent chef in the early part of ...more on Wikipedia
+Referred to by the French press as roi des cuisiniers et cuisinier des rois ("king of chefs and chef of kings"—though this had also been previously said of Carême), Escoffier was France's preeminent chef in the ...more on Wikipedia

 Birthplace: Villeneuve-Loubet, France

-Restaurant: Le Faisan d'Or, Le Restaurant Français, Le Petit Moulin Rougesee more on Auguste Escoffier
+Restaurant: Le Faisan d'Or, Le Restaurant Français, Le Petit Moulin Rouge